syash7202/Javascript/readme.md

 - var --->
   -- defined in ES5
   -- it is function scope
-  -- var addes itself to window object
+  -- var adds itself to the window object

 ```
 funticon abcd(){
 for(var i =0; i<10; i++){
 console.log(i);
 }
-console.log(i); // is valid and give value to i=10 bcz i is declared inside fuction abcd and is valid throughout the fuction.
+console.log(i); // is valid and gives value to i=10 bcz i is declared inside function abcd and is valid throughout the function.
 }
 ```